 The branding and audiovisual components of any successful event should be top-notch, but it’s even more important for hybrid event planning.
 Use branding, decor and colors to provide a cohesive look to the entire event, including on-site aspects as well as websites, apps and other materials.
 Good lighting and sound quality enhance presentations for both types of audiences.

-Use professional production, especially for keynote speakers and important sessions, so those watching from home experience a high-quality event just like being there in person.
+Use professional event video production, especially for keynote speakers and important sessions, so those watching from home experience a high-quality event just like being there in person.

 Make sure your streaming speed and platforms are built with enough power to handle all your at-home participants and invest in high-quality support to add to the virtual experience.
 With online events exploding in popularity, there have been an influx of virtual platform providers, all of which are not created equally.
 Consider the level of service and customization that is important to the success of your event.